 To help you better understand and cope with right hemisphere brain damage, this article will discuss:

 To understand how a right hemisphere brain injury will affect you or your loved one, it helps to understand what functions are regulated by the right side of the brain.
 The brain is divided into two sides: the right and left hemispheres.
 In general, the left hemisphere controls a person’s logical and verbal functions, while the right hemisphere is in charge of non-verbal and intuitive functions.

-Some of these non-verbal, intuitive functions of the right hemisphere include:
+Some non-verbal, intuitive functions that the right hemisphere of the brain is responsible for regulating include:

 - Visual and spatial abilities